powsybl/powsybl-open-loadflow/README.md

 PowSyBl Open Load Flow is an open source implementation of the load flow API that can be found in PowSyBl Core.
 It supports AC Newton-Raphson and linear DC calculation methods:
- - Fast and robust convergence, based on [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) numerical solver ; we support either dense and sparse matrix ;
+ - Fast and robust convergence, based on [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) numerical solver ; it supports either dense and sparse matrix ;
- - Distributed slack (on generation or on load) ; we also support non distributed slack ; in both case, the slack bus selector is configurable as explained [here](https://www.powsybl.org/pages/documentation/simulation/powerflow/openlf.html#parameters) ;
+ - Distributed slack (on generation or on load) ; it also supports non distributed slack ; in both case, the slack bus selector is configurable as explained [here](https://www.powsybl.org/pages/documentation/simulation/powerflow/openlf.html#parameters) ;
  - Generator active and reactive power limits (support of reactive capability curves) ;
  - Generator and static var compensator voltage remote control through PQV bus modelling ;
  - Shared voltage control involving generators and static var compensators ;
  - 3 starting point modes: flat, warm and DC based ;
  - Local and remote phase control: phase tap changers can regulate active power flows ;
- - Non impedant branches support ; we do not support loops of non impedant branches: in that case, a short number of non impedante lines will be treated with a minimal impedance ;
+ - Non impedant branches support ; we do not support loops of non impedant branches: in that case, a short number of non impedant lines will be treated with a minimal impedance ;
  - HVDC and multiple synchronous component calculation.

 Powsybl Open Load Flow has also an implementation of the security analysis API that can be found in Powsybl Core.
 It supports: